A Private Affair overlaps a personal and a civil dilemma

 Beppe Fenoglio created one of his last works to present the war from a new, literary perspective.
-Indeed, Il partigiano Johnny’s writer wanted to escape from the accepted partisan narrative, swinging between testimony and historical document, relegating the narrator to a mere witness.
+Indeed, the author of Il partigiano Johnny wanted to escape from the accepted partisan narrative, swinging between testimony and historical document, relegating the narrator to a mere witness.
 In March 1960, Fenoglio wrote to his colleague Livio Garzanti: “A new story jumped into my mind, an individual one, a romantic plot, not on the backdrop of the civil war in Italy, but in the thick of this war”.

 Published after his death, A Private Affair is a short, dense, and poignant novel, whose narrative backdrop is the Italian Resistance drama in WWII, intertwining a private story with collective history.
 Building his work according to the three Aristotelian units of action, time, and place, Fenoglio outlined the plot, foreshortening the Resistance and exploring it only when it intersected with events affecting the protagonist.

 A rural world

 Even if he is the narrator-of-choice of the rural world of the Langhe, that he tells in La Malora and Un Giorno di Fuoco, critics associate Fenoglio mainly with the Italian Resistance theme.
 Like Italo Calvino, Mario Rigoni Stern, Primo Levi, Elio Vittorini, Carlo Cassola, and Cesare Pavese, the writers of Letteratura della Resistenza deal with the war between partisans, Germans, Italian Fascists, and the Western Allies, and its aftermath.
 Driven by the dramatic events of the war and the urgency of a renewal of civil society, they can be ascribed to the literary and cinematographic Neorealism movement.